MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/WebRTC_Call/README.md

 QAudioFormat format = AudioProcessor::createAudioFormat();
 ```

-The desctructore deletes processor and audioSource if they exist.
+The desctructore deletes processor and audioSource pointers if they exist.

 The `start` method of this class checks if the audioSource exists, attempts to open the device for reading and writing with `QIODevice::ReadWrite`, and Starts the `audioSource` with the current instance (`this`) as the device to which it will write audio data.